 - Ireland has the youngest population of any in the EU.

 - 80% of the population are Roman Catholic, and many laws still reflect that influence.
 There is no official religion, and the ESA Act prohibits discrimination on nine specific grounds, including religion, race, and gender or sexual orientation.

 What is Expat Retirement like in Ireland?

-You can retire in Ireland on a retirement visa provided you fulfill the criteria.
-This includes a minimum monthly income, significant savings to draw on in case of emergency, and proof of health insurance.
+You can retire in Ireland on an Ireland Stamp 0 or retirement visa, provided you fulfill the criteria.
+This includes a minimum monthly income, significant savings to draw on in an emergency, and proof of health insurance.

-There many reasons why Ireland is a popular retirement choice for Expats.
+There are many reasons why Ireland is a popular retirement choice for Expats.
 The rich culture, stunning scenery, and slow pace of life are strong attractions.
-In addtion, the sense of community offered by the Irish is hard to find elsewhere.
+In addition, the sense of community offered by the Irish is hard to find elsewhere.

-While the cities are expensive, smaller towns and rural areas can be quite affordable, meaning you get to enjoy more of your pension.
-There are also benefits for older residents, which are also available to Expats.
+While the cities are expensive, smaller towns and rural areas can be quite affordable, meaning you can enjoy more of your pension.
+There are also benefits for older residents, which are available to Expats.
 For example, residents over the age of 66 can use public transport for free, including bus and rail services.

 Does living in Ireland sound good?

 Living in Ireland can be exciting and rewarding.
 If you’re interested in finding out how you could become one of the lucky Expats in Ireland, we can help.
 Please see our Moving to Ireland or Ireland Visa and Residence Permit guides.

 Find out what one resident has discovered in the story of an Expat moving from Germany to Ireland.